 Fructose

-The two main fructose containing ingredients in this salad are lettuce and either pickled onion or cherry tomatoes (you will need to choose one).
-The recipe uses either 100g pickled onion or 100g cherry tomatoes.
-Both have a low FODMAP serve of 45g per person, so the salad is well within the confines whether you choose to serve 4 or 6 (which is legume dependent).
+The two main fructose containing ingredients in this salad are lettuce and cherry tomatoes The recipe uses either 100g pickled onion or 100g cherry tomatoes.

 Substitution options for this low FODMAP chopped salad